 - To improve your self-confidence

-And what I believe to be the best program for anyone interested in men’s fitness for over 50
+And what I believe to be the best program for anyone wanting to learn how to achieve men’s fitness for over 50

 This is a dynamic and effective new program called “Old School New Body”.

 This interesting training and regime was developed by Steve Holman, the Editor-in-Chief of one of the oldest and most popular fitness magazines on the planet – “Iron Man Magazine”, and his wife Becky.

 Old School Training is now being recognized by reputable fitness trainers all over the world.
 Steve, as the long-time editor of “Iron Man Magazine” has seen the many changes and thinking over the years.
 Both he and Becky have been able to tap into the most successful bodybuilders’ training methods and have seen what works and what does not

 What is more they have tried out all the different methods and theories which have been introduced over the years – and they kept coming back to what really works.
 And that is the F4X Protocol…birthed by the sweat and tears of men and women who are long gone, and tested by everyone from grandpas to elite-level athletes.